Tailgating At Apogee Stadium

 First-aid stations are available on the east and west concourses inside Apogee stadium.
 If you require medical attention during tailgating, please call 911 for emergencies; or call 940-565-3000 for non-emergencies and the University command post will dispatch medical services.

 Fans from visiting teams are invited to join in the tailgating scene at Apogee.
-Click here for the Visitor's Tailgating Guide.
+To reserve a space, contact David Nichols in the ticket office at (940) 565-2527 or by email at David.Nichols@unt.edu.